<XMP><BODY></xmp>Reconnaissance Vehicles

 Not all of the lessons learnt in World War Two were retained.

 In the early years of the war, light cars such as jeeps and kübelwagens were used for reconnaissance.
 Scout cars such as the Commonwealth Dingo, Humber and Morris were effectively jeep-sized vehicles with light armour.
-Being of small size and less than five feet high such vehicles were well suited to stealthy reconnaissance operations.
+Being of small size and less than five feet high, such vehicles were well suited to stealthy reconnaissance operations.

 Experience was to demonstrate that if these vehicles were engaged by the enemy, their life expectancy was often very short.

-The solution was to support such vehicles with better armed and armoured vehicles such as armoured cars and light tanks.
-Such support vehicles could buy the light cars sufficient time to escape.
+The solution was to support such vehicles with better armed and armoured vehicles such as armoured cars, half‑tracks and light tanks.

-Several decades after the war, the US Army created reconnaissance forces using just HMMWVs.
-While often described as the modern day equivalent of a jeep, the HMMWV is a considerably larger vehicle, occupying a ground footprint effectively the same as a M113 (7ft x 15ft compared to 8.8ft x 16ft).
+While often described as the modern day equivalent of a jeep, the HMMWV is a considerably larger vehicle, occupying a ground footprint effectively the same as an M113 (7 ft x 15 ft compared to 8.8 ft x 16 ft).

-The shortcomings of the HMMWV-based reconnaissance formation are described in detail in this article.
 The HMMWV’s theoretical advantage of speed is neutralized by its extreme vulnerability.
 The fastest route is not always the safest!

 Scouts Out - But Not in HMMWVs!